eilandert/psol-bazel/README.md

-trying to fix and build psol with bazel
+trying to fix and build psol with bazel in docker

+Please see docker/bootstrap.sh for building